Help! OneDrive “Shared with me” not showing on desktop

 Users who are accustomed to using OneDrive may have important data stored in the cloud.
 When the OneDrive error occurs again, you may not be able to access the data.
 If you switch to another cloud drive to use, you may also forget the important data in OneDrive.
 You can back up OneDrive to other cloud drives to help you access and protect the data.

-Use professional cloud backup services, such as the CBackup, which allows you to add multiple cloud storage accounts, including OneDrive, Google Drive, Dropbox, etc., which can help you automatically back up OneDrive data to another cloud drive easily.
-And move files freely between cloud storage.
+Use professional cloud backup services, such as CBackup, which allows you to add multiple cloud storage accounts, including OneDrive, Google Drive, Dropbox, etc., and can help you automatically back up OneDrive data to another cloud drive easily.
 Let's see how to use CBackup to backup OneDrive to other cloud storage services (migrate OneDrive to Google Drive here):

 The following steps are available in both the CBackup web version and the client version.

 Step 1.
-Go to the CBackup and sign in.
+Go to the CBackup website and sign in.

 Step 2.
-Click Add Cloud under the My Storage tab, then select OneDrive and click Add after completing the authorization, then authorize another cloud drive that needs to be added.
+Click + on the top and pick Add Cloud under the My Storage tab, then select OneDrive and click Add after completing the authorization, then authorize another cloud drive that needs to be added.

 Step 3.
 To create a cloud to cloud backup task, you need to click New Task under the Backup Tasks tab.